Homemade cream cheese green pepper jelly jam is a great appetizer to serve. A little spicy and sweet served with crackers or chips is so yummy.

 We will show you how to make this in a pot on your stovetop but if you’d rather make Instant Pot jam you can use the timing in that post for that method too.

 This is just one of our favorite Super Bowl party food items that everyone loves.
+You can add heat with jalapenos or red pepper flakes or leave it milder if you’d like.
 Now let’s get to chopping, blending and cooking so you can try this out too.

 What do you do with pepper jelly?